Cyber security procedures

 • collaborate with ITD staff to manage security requirements for their systems.

-The Director, Cyber Security Operations must coordinate cyber security risk assessments across ISMS assets and third-party vendors that send or receive ISMS asset data, and ensure identified risks are managed to an acceptable level.
+The Director, Cyber Security must coordinate cyber security risk assessments across ISMS assets and third-party vendors that send or receive ISMS asset data, and ensure identified risks are managed to an acceptable level.

 As part of this, service owners, with the assistance of asset support staff, must develop and implement technical information security safeguards to manage identified risks.